1. Use the right resume format

 - Repeating “I” and “me” throughout your resume could read as bragging.

 16. Do use action words

-Applicant tracking software (ATS) that automatically filters applications based on preset resume keywords is gaining popularity among companies of all sizes.
+Applicant tracking system software (ATS) that automatically filter your application based on certain job-related keywords on your resume is gaining popularity among companies of all sizes.
 Include skills-based terms from the job ad on your resume to get it past the ATS to the hiring manager.

 Fine-tune your resume for every new job application you submit.
 Employers search for candidates who meet the specific requirements listed in the job descriptions, and if your resume has too much irrelevant information, it may be trashed.

 Ensure your resume is mistake-free by proofreading.
 Your resume introduces you to employers, and a single mistake can give the impression that you’re careless and unprofessional.

 After you’ve proofread your resume, ask someone else to look it over.
 When you’re crafting your resume, your brain automatically prioritizes meaning over small mistakes like typos and grammatical miscues.
 Someone who’s reading the information you’ve been agonizing over for the first time can catch minor errors you missed.